Monday

 Although Steve Rogers is the noble spirit that drives the costume, the outfit and shield is the propriety of Uncle Sam to do as they please.
 Instead of acquiescing to the government's demands in exchange for having the right to wear the Captain America uniform and shield, Steve Rogers abdicates only to be easily replaced by John Walker in the role.
 To Gruenwald's credit, he never personifies Walker as some cookie cutter villain or a mind-controlled scallywag whose program is to indefinitely substitute Captain America and be rid of Steve Rogers.
 Walker certainly regards the original Cap as outdated in the manner he combats evil but deep down, he is very much the same boy scout that his predecessor was; they both want to serve their country as best they can.

-Unfortunately, the story line does have its share of weakness and failings that the super-hero genre from that era is renowned for.
+The Captain does have its share of weakness and failings that the super-hero genre from that era is renowned for.
 The dialogue is platitudinal at times but Gruenwald keeps an upbeat tempo in fleshing out John Walker and Battlestar.
-However, the large supporting cast of Nomad, Vagabond, Demolition Man, Falcon and Diamondback alongside The Serpent Society who occupy a sizable role in some issues simply buries Steve Rogers in his own title.
-The cluster of third rate characters alongside forgettable villains overwhelms many of the themes, ideas and opinions that made the initial installments of the run thrilling.
+However, the large supporting cast of Nomad, Vagabond, Demolition Man, Falcon and Diamondback alongside The Serpent Society who occupy a sizable role in some chapters simply buries Steve Rogers in his own title.
+The cluster of third rate characters alongside forgettable villains overwhelms many of the themes, ideas and opinions that makes the initial installments of the trade-paperback thrilling.

-The pace does pick up and accelerate with issue 345.
-John Walker is transformed into a man driven by hate and vengeance in place of the patriotic American who wished to do good when he first donned the classic uniform.
-The brutal death of his parents in front of his very eyes scars him psychologically leaving Walker in a state of raging madness.
+The pace does pick up and accelerate when John Walker is transformed into a man driven by hate and vengeance in place of the patriotic American who wished to do good when he first donned the classic uniform.
 Gruenwald demonstrates to the reader how a maniacal Captain America is an ugly thing as well as unnatural.
 A person who wantonly takes another life to satisfy his blood lust or thirst for revenge is not a hero but a murderous vigilante.
-Although I have no proof of the following, I will go on record to say that it appears that Mark Gruenwald refused to ''Millerize'' Captain America at a time where editors were peddling the likes of Ghost Rider, Morbius and Punisher as the next generation of marketable icons.
-Hindsight establishes that this course of action was part of the industry's downfall.

 Saturday